 But lavender is not the only essential oil that can help with sleep.
 Keep scrolling for a comprehensive list of zzz-inducing essential oils.

 We have to start with lavender, which is perhaps the most popular oil for sleep, as it's connected with lowering blood pressure and heart rate, decreasing anxiety, and improving mood.
 "Lavender oil is rich in linalool, a terpene which has been associated with calming the central nervous system and providing a sedating effect conducive to sleep," comments Ron Gray of CBD wellness brand Papa & Barkley.

 "It's also analgesic and antibacterial," adds Amy Leigh Mercree, holistic health expert and author of The Mood Book: Crystals, Oils, and Rituals to Elevate Your Spirit.
-Use it in your diffuser, place a few drops on your pillow, or place a few drops on your hads, and rub it into your temples.
-"Lavender is the one of the only essential oils that is suggested to be applied without a carrier oil to dilute it," says Mercree.
+Use it in your diffuser, place a few drops on your pillow, or place a few drops on your hands, and rub it into your temples.
+"Lavender is one of the only essential oils hat is suggested to be applied without a carrier oil to dilute it," says Mercree.